This three-year strategy is the overarching document that governs and describes the early help partnership approach and system.

 Without Early Help, for some families difficulties escalate, family circumstances deteriorate and children are more at risk of suffering significant harm.

-Early Help is a collaborative approach and this strategy governs and describes the early help partnership approach and system across Slough, consistent with the council’s priority outcome: Putting People First – Our children and young people will have the best start in life and opportunities to give them positive lives.
+Early Help is a collaborative approach and this strategy governs and describes the early help partnership approach and system across Slough, consistent with the council’s priority outcome: Putting People First – Slough children will grow up to be happy, healthy and successful.